 - I ALWAYS use extra large eggs.
 This is particularly important for things like this pasta, where the eggs are the binder, fat and liquid source.

 - You all know that I don’t recommend xanthan gum unless it is truly, absolutely necessary.
 In brownies?
 No way.
 Cookies?
 Can do without it.
 Cake?
 Nah.
 But in pasta, xanthan gum is a super important ingredient.
 Not only does it assist in strength, elasticity and stretch (think of it as a gluten replacer) it will generally make your life so much easier.
 I haven’t tried this recipe without it.

-- I used brown rice flour as a way to inject a bit of substance into the pasta.
-You might be able to use white rice flour, if that’s all you can find.
+- I used brown rice flour, but you can also use white rice flour, if that’s all you can find.
 HOWEVER!
 DO NOT USE a gritty, thick rice flour.
 Because there are so few ingredients in this recipe, it will create an unpleasant result.
 In Australia, I always recommend the health food brands over the supermarket boxed variety, which is very gritty.
 These days the health food aisle of the supermarket should have a better quality than the box, but health or bulk food store is best.
 There is honestly a huge difference in taste and texture.